amperity/amperity-docs/amperity_reference/source/segments.rst

 .. segments-breakdown-details-start

 The **Breakdown** tab contains insight charts for customer behaviors and customer attributes.
+You can ask questions to analyze customer demographics and identify target market segments:

+* What is the distribution of customers across categories?
+* What are potential customer groups for my marketing efforts?

 These charts have a configurable date range and the displayed attributes charts are customizable.
 To customize the breakdown charts displayed on the **Breakdown** tab, click the **Customize** link, select up to six charts on the **Customize Breakdown Charts** window, and then click **Apply**.

 .. note:: Compare by % of Purchasers, % of Revenue, or Revenue/Purchaser in the breakdown charts by selecting one of these options from the **Compare by:** drop-down menu.